Rafatlne/Computer-Graphics-Lab/README.md

 ## Instruction
 Instruction on How to install GLUT and use the library is attached in the [extra](extra/instruction.docx) folder.

+## Instruction for Windows
+1.Run Codeblocks.

+2.Open any of the exiting project.

 ## Instruction for Linux
 Linux comes with opengl out of the box.
 But for these projects you will also need a library GLUT in ubuntu install free glut